Mondragón: Mondragón University

 Mondragón serves as base of Mondragón University, a private university created in 1997, that is connected with the MCC companies.
 Almost all of the university's graduates find their first job within three months after completing their studies due to this strong link.

 Mondragón University is divided into engineering, humanities, and enterprise faculties.
 The faculty of engineering is in Mondragon and Goierri.
 The humanities faculty is in Eskoriatza and the enterprise faculty is in Bidasoa and Oñati.
 The student enrollment is approximately 3,500 and is rapidly growing.
 The majority of the students are from Gipuzkoa and surrounding villages, although in the last few years, the number of students from Bilbao, San Sebastián, and the Basque Country capital, Vitoria-Gasteiz, has increased significantly.

+Politics and government

+After the establishment of democracy, the first mayor elected in Mondragón was the nationalist José Antonio Ardanza, who served from 1979 to 1983 and later became lehendakari of the Basque government from 1985 to 1999.

 In film

 Pierre Boutron's French language film Fiesta!, adapted from a novel written by José Luis de Vilallonga, was set in Mondragón during the Spanish Civil War.